Chapter 25 BWV 26 Ach wie flüchtig ach wie nichtig

 Bach clearly liked the combination of voice, continuo and three oboes which he used on several occasions.
 It may be worth comparing this movement with the first bass aria from C 20 (chapter 2).
 Both sermonize and both touch upon the themes of the shortness of time on earth and the eternity of suffering.
 But the C 26 aria is minor, that of C 20 predominantly major.
 Both employ dance rhythms.
 They have similar themes and use the same instrumental combinations.
 So why are they so different?

-The glib answer would be that Bach neither repeats himself nor falls back upon cliché; no one who studies the cantatas can come to any other conclusion.
+The glib answer would be that Bach neither repeats himself nor falls back upon cliché; no one who studies the entire cantata canon can come to any other conclusion.
 But this is not the whole story.
 One needs to look at the placement of these movements within their respective cantatas.
 In C 26 the aria comes late, at a time when Bach has expressed the text as positively as he dares and when he needs to lend some weight to the other aspects of the weekly moral.
 In C 20 it comes earlier and the singer does not give out a full-frontal sermon directed at the congregation.
 Rather, he is delivering a soliloquy----would that people might listen to my warning!
-This aria has a different function within the overall architecture of the work and, despite the obvious similarities, their characters are markedly different.
+This aria has a different function within the overall architecture of the work and, despite the obvious similarities, their expressive characters are markedly different.

 Readers may also care to compare both these movements with the bass aria from C 68 (chapter 49) also using three oboes.
 It is instructive, occasionally, to examine examples of similar text, theme and instrumentation across the cantatas.
-If nothing more, it enables insight into Bach's subtle and complex planning stratagems which, considering the timescales of his compositions, is quite awe inspiring.
+If nothing more, it enables insight into Bach's subtle and complex planning stratagems which, considering the timescales of his compositions, is awe inspiring.

-Returning to this movement, a point of detail to notice is the reprise of the semi-quaver runs from the opening chorus now depicting thunder flames, stormy seas and the destruction of the world.
+Returning to this movement, a point of detail to notice is the reprise of the semi-quaver runs from the opening chorus now depicting thunder, flames, stormy seas and the destruction of the world.
 The descending scales played in unison by the three oboes (from bar 56) have great force.
 The vocalist has several prominent images, notably the long melisma on the word zerschmettert----shatter---- (bars 60-61) and the weird, descending chromatic phrase towards the end, suggestive of a world of chaos and foolishness (bars 98-99).

 The soprano recitative does little more than reiterate the main theme of the work----all earthly glory and pretention will disintegrate upon death and anyone who disregards this truth shall be forgotten.
 But it carefully guides us back to A minor, the key of the closing chorale.